precice/precice.github.io_old/03-faq.md

 couple simulations that share a common surface boundary.
 In this case, all the coupled volume nodes should be specified in the coupling mesh.

-## What are some advantages of preCICE in comparison to other coupling software?
+## What are the advantages of preCICE in comparison to other coupling software?

 Such a list would be difficult to maintain, however you can have a look at the introductory section of our [reference paper](../publications).